Tech500/SdWebBrowse-CC3000-HTTPServer/README.md

-DIY Datalogger combined with HTTPWeb server

-by tech500

-SdWebBrowse_Ethernet_WEBServer.ino is a datalogger and web server.
+DIY Datalogger combined with HTTPWeb server:  SdWebBrowse_Ethernet_WEBServer.ino is a datalogger and web server.
 Revision 21 of Sketch.

 Requires Arduino Mega 2560, Ethernet Shield and Real time clock, and Sensors for Humidity/Temperature and Barometric pressure.